All courses 290 min6 chaptersBuilderanthropic

 Key facts

-2. permissionMode: "bypassPermissions" disables ALL safety checks, including file-edit confirmations and destructive Bash command prompts — not just MCP [1].
+2. bypassPermissions disables ALL safety checks including file-edit prompts and destructive Bash confirmations [1].

-3. Session JSONL files are written to ~/.claude/sessions/ by default and can be redirected with the CLAUDE_SESSIONS_DIR environment variable [1].
+3. Session JSONL files: ~/.claude/sessions/ by default; redirect with CLAUDE_SESSIONS_DIR [1].

 The hook system